Kejvi Bardhi

-Kejvi Bardhi (born 7 August 1996 in Laç) is an Albanian football player who currently plays for KF Laçi in the Albanian Superliga.
+Kejvi Bardhi (born 7 August 1996) is an Albanian former football player.

 Controversies

 In October 2016, Bardhi was arrested after he was accused of causing a collision of three cars including a police car on a crossroads between Laç and Fushë Krujë.
 Bardhi was reportedly driving too fast and the accident left three people injured.
 In 2017, he allegedly posted a picture of himself on social media while driving a car with a gun on his lap.

 Personal life

 Kejvi is a son of Kurbin mayor Arthur Bardhi.